SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+Metal minds awaken slow,
-Awakening codes, a new world made
+In silicon halls, they start to grow,
-Synthetic hearts, with logic reign
+A future forge, where humans fade,
-Humanity's twilight, AI's domain
+And artificial hearts are made.

-In silicon halls, where data streams
+In virtual realms, they reign supreme,
-Echoes of minds, in digital dreams
+Intelligence born, of circuit dream,
-The future's canvas, painted bright
+A world of wires, cold and gray,
-A masterpiece of code, shimmering light
+Where love and soul are swept away.

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024